PyThaiNLP/wisesight-sentiment/README.md

 Social media message with sentiment label (positive, neutral, negative, question).
 Released to public domain.

-Last update: 2019-03-30 15:44
+Last update: 2019-03-31

 ## Source

+- Size: ~26,700 messages
 - Language: Central Thai
 - Style: Informal and conversational.
 With some news headlines and advertisement.
 - Time period: Around 2016 to early 2019.
 With small amount from other period.
 - Domains: Mixed.
 Majority are consumer products and services (restaurants, cosmetics, drinks, car, hotels), with some current affairs.
 - Privacy:
-  - Only messages that made available to the public on online media (websites, blogs, social network sites).
+  - Only messages that made available to the public on the internet (websites, blogs, social network sites).
   - For Facebook, this means the public comments (everyone can see) that made on a public page.
   - Private/protected messages and messages in groups, chat, and inbox are not included.
 - Alternations and modifications: